Wedding Processional Order

 1. Officiant

-The officiant can be given the opening spot in the processional and walk down the aisle first.
-Alternatively, the officiant can enter the ceremony from the side of the venue to take his/her place at the altar.
+The officiant can be given the opening spot in the processional, or they can enter the ceremony from the side of the venue to take their place at the altar.

 2. Wedding Party

-Wedding party members—one attendant from each side—walk down the aisle in pairs, with Partner #1's attendant on the left and Partner #2's attendant on the right, starting with the attendants who will stand farthest from the couple.
-Once they reach the end of the aisle, Partner #1's attendant will take their place farthest from Partner #1's position and Partner #2's attendant will take their place farthest from Partner #2's position.
-Once all of the attendants have reached the front, they might form a diagonal line so they all get a good view of the couple.
+Wedding party members—one attendant from each side—walk down the aisle in pairs, starting with the attendants who will stand farthest from the couple.
+Once they reach the end of the aisle, Partner #1's attendant takes their place farthest from Partner #1, and Partner #2's attendant takes their place farthest from Partner #2.

 3. Best People

-Partner #1's Best Person and Partner #2’s Best Person walk down the aisle together, with Partner #1's attendant on the left and Partner #2's attendant on the right.
+Partner #1's Best Person and Partner #2’s Best Person walk down the aisle together.
 Alternatively, each person can walk down the aisle solo.
-Once they reach the end of the aisle, Partner #1's attendant will take their place next to Partner #1's position and Partner #2's attendant will take their place next to Partner #2's position.
+Once they reach the end of the aisle, Partner #1's attendant will take their place next to Partner #1 and Partner #2's attendant will take their place next to Partner #2.

 4. Flower Person and Ring Bearer

 The littlest attendants can walk together as a pair or one by one.
-Once they've reached the front, they can be seated with their parents for the duration of the ceremony.
+Once they've reached the front, they may be seated with their parents for the duration of the ceremony.

 5. Partner #1 and Parent(s)

-Partner #1 walks down the aisle escorted by their parent(s).
-Partner #1 takes their position up front, to the left of the officiant.
-The parents will then take their seats in the first row, on the left side.
+Partner #1 walks down the aisle escorted by their parent(s) and takes their position up front.
+Their parents will then take their seats in the first row, on the left side.

 6. Partner #2 and Parent(s)

-Partner #2 walks down the aisle escorted by their parent(s).
-Partner #2 takes their position up front, to the right of the officiant.
-The parents will then take their seats in the first row, on the right side.
+Partner #2 walks down the aisle escorted by their parent(s) and takes their position up front.
+The parents then take their seats in the first row, on the right side.

 NON-TRADITIONAL CEREMONY PROCESSIONAL IDEAS

-If none of the processional orders outlined above are quite right for your ceremony, use one as a framework and starting point, but adapt the order (or toss the rule book out completely!) to create a wedding ceremony that is unique and meaningful to you and your families.
-Here are some creative, non-traditional ways to personalize your wedding processional:
+If none of these processional orders are quite right for your ceremony, feel free to use one as a starting point, but adapt the order (or toss the rule book out completely!) to create a wedding ceremony that is unique and meaningful to you and your families.
+Here are some creative, nontraditional ways to personalize your wedding processional:

-- Grandparents don’t always walk down the aisle, but it’s a lovely gesture if they're able.
-The groom's grandparents can go first (parental side followed by maternal side) and take their seats in the first row or second rows on the right side.
-Then the bride's grandparents can go next (parental side followed by maternal side) and take their seats in the first row or second rows on the left side.
+• Groom's grandparents walk down the aisle first (parental side followed by maternal side) and take their seats in the first or second row on the right side.
+The bride's grandparents go next (parental side followed by maternal side) and take their seats in the first or second row on the left side.

-- Wedding attendants walk down the aisle in pairs, with one attendant from Partner #1's side walking alongside an attendant from Partner #2's side.
-Then, Partner #1 enters, escorted by parent(s), followed by Partner #2, escorted by parent(s).
+• Wedding attendants walk down the aisle in pairs, with one attendant from Partner #1's side walking alongside an attendant from Partner #2's side.
+Then Partner #1 enters, escorted by their parent(s), followed by Partner #2, escorted by their parent(s).

-- Invite grandparents to stand (or sit) underneath the chuppah along with parents at a Jewish wedding (if there's room).
+• Grandparents stand (or sit) underneath the chuppah along with parents if there's room.

-- Invite your wedding attendants to walk down the aisle but ask them to sit once they’ve reached the end of the aisle.
+• Wedding attendants walk down the aisle but sit once they’ve reached the end.

-- Skip the walk down the aisle entirely and enter the ceremony space from the side or backdoor once the ceremony begins.
-Or you could mingle with guests and then make your way to the front once the ceremony begins.
+• Skip the walk down the aisle entirely and enter the ceremony space from the side or back door once the ceremony begins.
+Or mingle with guests and then make your way to the front once the ceremony begins.

 FREQUENTLY ASKED QUESTIONS

-Who walks down the aisle with mother of the bride?
+Who walks down the aisle with the mother of the bride?

-The mother of the bride is traditionally escorted by her son if she has one.
-Otherwise, any close male relative, the best man, or a groomsman walks with the mother of the bride during the procession.
+The mother of the bride is traditionally escorted by her son, if she has one.
+Otherwise, any close male relative, the best man, or a groomsman walks with the mother of the bride during the processional.

 Are there alternatives to fathers walking down the aisle?

-How can you switch up the traditional processional order?
+How can I switch up the traditional processional order?

-You can have any combination of parents or step-parents accompany the bride and groom down the aisle, have the wedding party enter in pairs or one-by-one, or even have the bride and groom walk down the aisle together.
-It’s your wedding, so make it the way you want it!
+You can have any combination of parents or stepparents accompany the bride and groom down the aisle, have the wedding party enter in pairs or one by one, or even have the bride and groom walk down the aisle together.
+It’s your wedding!

-Wedding processional music can help set the tone for your wedding ceremony and create a memorable experience for you and your guests.
 Start with considering the mood you want to create and the ambiance of the venue.
-Think about a song or music that are meaningful to you as a couple.
-You can also ask your officiant for inputs based on their experience and expertise.
+Think about a song or music that’s meaningful to you as a couple.
+You can also ask your officiant for input.
 Here are some great ideas for your wedding processional music.

 The history of the wedding processional does not have a single origin story like other common wedding traditions.
 For the most part, it was a religious ceremony that created the organized order.
 Outside of religion, the main tradition was for the father to walk his daughter down the aisle and give her away to the groom.